ugursay/useReducerCounter/README.md

-# useReducerCounter
+# Counter App with useReducer

- This is a simple counter application built with React using the useReducer hook.
-It allows users to increase, decrease, and reset the counter.
+A simple React counter app using the `useReducer` hook.

+## Features

+- Increase the counter
+- Decrease the counter
+- Reset the counter

+## Tech Stack

+- React
+- useReducer Hook

+Enjoy coding! 🚀